TLO'S coaching consultation program

 Reframe your outmoded ways of perceiving and interpreting your clients needs and interests.

-I've taken all that I know about experiential and transformational learning methods, i.e., techniques like focused attention, deliberate practice, and experiential learning, and integrated these elements into a comprehensive learning program for coaches and consultants that can be tailored to encourage and support your own particular learning needs.
+I've taken all that I know about learning and integrated these elements into a comprehensive program for coaches and consultants that can be tailored to encourage and support your own particular learning needs.
 I've titled this program TLO's Coaching Consultation Program.
 Here's a brief description of its three basic steps:

-TLO begins each one of its Coaching Consultation Programs for Coaches and Consultants by inviting you into an Introductory Conversation that's designed to introduce us to one another, assess whether together we might become trustworthy companions for the learning journeys ahead, and talk a bit about what the tailor-made aspects of your unique learning journeys might be, especially what we'll need to do to be responsive to both the obstacles and the opportunities you're likely to encounter.
+I begin each one of my Coaching Consultation Programs for coaches and consultants by inviting you into an Exploratory Conversation that's designed to introduce us to one another, assess whether together we might become trustworthy companions for the learning journeys ahead, and talk a bit about what the tailor-made aspects of your unique learning journeys might be, especially what we'll need to do to be responsive to both the obstacles and the opportunities you're likely to encounter.

 Step 2: Educational experiences

-With TLO, your educational experiences are focused on exploring the coaching and consulting issues and opportunities that you’re currently facing.
-Perhaps you avoid conflict.
+During this step, we turn our attention to identifying the educational experiences you need to explore in order to address the coaching and consulting challenges and opportunities you’re currently facing.
+Perhaps you avoid conflict with your clients.
 Or maybe some new technological disruption is worrying your clients in a way that is confounding you.
-Whatever your developmental issues are, in TLO’s educational sessions we will ask you fundamental questions like, Which of your current presumptions, assumptions, and habitual modes of thinking are currently limiting your effectiveness?, Which habits of mind are you currently using to assure your effectiveness? and, What professional and personal issues do you think are your pivotal growth edges?
+Whatever your developmental issues are, in Step 2 we ask and answer questions like, Which of your current presumptions, assumptions, and habitual modes of thinking are currently limiting your effectiveness?, Which habits of mind are you currently using to assure your effectiveness? and, What professional and personal issues do you think are your pivotal growth edges?
 All are questions that, with appropriate support and encouragement, will focus your attention on thinking deeply about the precepts, presumptions, and beliefs driving your work.

-Through the educational experiences we create with you, we will help you address these questions by focusing on the family-of-origin assumptions that currently govern your coaching or consulting practices.
-We also examine the mindset problems created by your old 20th Century precepts, especially those that currently constrain your coaching and consulting practices.
-Finally, we look at whether the 21st Century's most disruptive innovations, trends, and conflicts might be asking you to learn how to consciously redesign and remake your brain's neurobiological networks.
-These conversations produce a deeper, more sophisticated understanding of your professional growth edges.
-And an understanding of what, as a coach or consultant, you must do to discover, design, and develop for yourself the new modes of thinking and acting that will extend these edges.
+Through the educational experiments we create together, you will address these questions by focusing on the family-of-origin assumptions governing your coaching or consulting practices.
+You’ll examine the mindset problems that your old 20th Century beliefs create for you, especially those that are currently constraining your coaching and consulting practices.
+Finally, you’ll look at whether the 21st Century's most disruptive innovations, trends, and conflicts might be asking you to learn how to consciously redesign and remake your brain's neurobiological networks.
+These conversations create for you a deeper, more sophisticated understanding of your professional “growth edges.”
+And an understanding of what, as a coach or consultant, you must do to discover, design, and develop for yourself, the new modes of thinking and acting that will extend these edges.

-Self-Directed Learning Experiments (SDLEs) are the heart of TLO's experiential learning efforts.
+Self-Directed Learning Experiments (SDLEs) are the heart of Step 3.
 It's here in these experimental sessions where you learn how to use the experiential and transformational learning methodologies and tools you need to develop your own and your clients' mindsets.

 In-depth conversations about your learning styles, your mindset mismatches, and your transformational learning opportunities;

-Extensive design sessions that help you create safe-to-fail Self-Directed Learning Experiments (SDLEs); and
+Extensive design sessions that help you create safe-to-fail self-directed learning experiments; and

-The implementation of multiple safe-to-fail SDLEs that you've designed to carefully, thoroughly, and sustainably develop new mindsets and their associated skillsets.
+The implementation of multiple safe-to-fail self-directed learning experiences that you've designed to carefully, thoroughly, and sustainably develop new mindsets and their associated skillsets.